-Lithuania (Lithuanian Seimas officially recognize RF as a state sponsor and perpetrator of terrorism), USA (US Senate approved a resolution calling to recognizing RF as a sponsor of terrorism + a similar bill on recognizing Russia as a state sponsor of terrorism was presented at the US House of Representatives (the lower house of the US Congress + Blinken said that he is not ready to make such a decision + US State Department called RF a "human trafficking" state, a draft Resolution on recognizing Russia's actions in Ukraine as a genocide was registered in the US Senate), NATO (recognised RF as "the most significant and direct threat"), Latvia (recognized Russia as a sponsor of terrorism)
+Lithuania (Lithuanian Seimas officially recognize RF as a state sponsor and perpetrator of terrorism), USA (US Senate approved a resolution calling to recognizing RF as a sponsor of terrorism + a similar bill on recognizing Russia as a state sponsor of terrorism was presented at the US House of Representatives (the lower house of the US Congress + Blinken said that he is not ready to make such a decision + US State Department called RF a "human trafficking" state, a draft Resolution on recognizing Russia's actions in Ukraine as a genocide was registered in the US Senate).
+On Sep 14, the US senators Richard Blumenthal (Democratic) and Lindsey Graham (Republican) introduced a law according to which Russia can be recognized as a SST.
+NATO (recognised RF as "the most significant and direct threat"), Latvia (recognized Russia as a sponsor of terrorism)